About the Program

 Yes.
-For a music-use fee each semester, a student may choose from a variety of school instruments required for performance.
+Student may choose from a variety of school instruments required for performance.

 When Are Band, Brass Ensemble, and Orchestra Auditions?

-Auditions for these ensembles are held during the two advising days prior to the first day of classes.
+Auditions for these ensembles are held during prior to the first day of classes.

 What Should I Play for the School of Music and Dance Auditions?